Esri/calcite-design-system/PROJECT_GUIDELINES.md

 Each story should provide access to relevant [knobs](https://github.com/storybookjs/storybook/tree/next/addons/knobs) so users can test out different properties.

 For additional documentation, create a [usage folder](https://github.com/Esri/calcite-components/tree/master/src/components/calcite-action/usage) in the component directory with a basic.md and optionally an advanced.md file (if additional documentation or examples are required) with snippets showing different supported use cases for the component.
-The Calcite Design System team makes use of these .md snippets elsewhere in Calcite developer documentation via the docs-json output target ([Stencil docs-json](https://stenciljs.com/docs/docs-json#usage)).

 #### Best practices